mozilla/ecosystem-platform/docs/reference/continuous-integration-for-monorepos.md

 ## In Summary
 These are the approaches we’ve taken to improve CI performance for a mono repo.
 There’s actually way more nuance that can be read about in this internal [document](https://docs.google.com/document/d/1WM4sLc0qQDzvq_0bX_nfZ1o2BM4M6YzmP33n36NB49Q/edit#heading=h.2jo3ou7ec55z) that is a retrospective on CI performance optimizations and some of the other issues that were encountered along the way.
-At a higher level this reference probably all that an engineer really needs to know.
+At a higher level this reference is probably all that an engineer really needs to know.

-There is still room for more improvement, but for the pass this is where we are at.
+There is still room for more improvement, but for the present this is where we are at.
 Ideas for future improvements are:

 - Dedicated CI runners could further reduce CI startup time by caching our docker layer images more effectively than circle CI does, this however would involve SRE.
 - Restructuring yarn workspace packages, so that workspaces are broken down into smaller components with clearer dependencies chains.
 This may result in more skipped tests and faster pipelines.